 Nov 07 2022

 Miro is a collaboration tool (an online whiteboard), and it has migrated to Allure TestOps to build a fully automated testing pipeline.

-With more than 600 people in development and a very intensive testing process; keeping it streamlined and effective is a huge priority for them.
+At Miro, there are more than 600 people in development, and the company has a very intensive testing process.
+Keeping it streamlined and effective is a huge priority for them.
 Later on, we'll show you their journey in detail, in the meantime, watch the video interview with Zhaopeng Xuan and Balazs Galambos, Miro QA people:

-If you are into reading, below are the challenges that pushed Miro to make the change and go for Allure TestOps.
+If you are more into reading, below we've described some of the challenges that pushed Miro to making the change and going for Allure TestOps.

 A single space for testing analytics

 In the initial setup at Miro, there were separate repos for production code (written in TypeScript) and test code (in Java).
 Tests were run using Selenium WebDriver, and their results were simply stored in folders.
 An XML file was created in the process, and then an Allure Report was generated based on that XML.
 There was no management tool for tests and no integration with any CI/CD tool.

 Right now, test code resides in the same repository as production code, it is written in the same language (TypeScript), and it uses PlayWright instead of WebDriver.
 The tests are run through Jenkins jobs, and those jobs populate projects in Allure TestOps.
 This way, all test data ends up in a single space.
 This makes the whole system much more controllable.
 To demonstrate that, let's take a look at how selective reruns are done.